camsteffen/bromite/README.md

 <img src="https://fdroid.bromite.org/fdroid/bromite_bromite_gh_downloads.svg" alt="Downloads on Github" title="Downloads on Github" />

+Download from [Releases](https://github.com/bromite/bromite/releases) or use the [F-Droid Repository](https://www.bromite.org/fdroid).

 For the Frequently Asked Questions see [F.A.Q.](./FAQ.md).

 For documentation see the [wiki](https://github.com/bromite/bromite/wiki).